 A strictly regulated industry in Sri Lanka, most mining is still carried out through primarily traditional means.
 Artisanal mining in Sri Lanka is very straightforward.
 The extract, which is majorly mined, constitutes a mixture of sand, dirt, and gravel, which is then hauled by workers to the surface.
 It’s then washed through panning techniques, removing the lighter materials, leaving only the gravel behind.
 If the miners have been lucky that day, sapphire rough is also found!

 Miners in Sri Lanka are highly motivated.
 Often, a mining financier feeds, houses, and pays a wage to miners.
 When rough gemstones are discovered, miners also receive a portion of the proceeds from the sale of rough.

 The government strictly regulates the use of machinery in mining.
 Primarily, this is to preserve the environment and to secure sustainability within the industry.
 Once a mine is exhausted, the land is reclaimed to its former status.
 Post-mining, topsoil is replaced, restoring the location.
 This makes gemstones from Sri Lanka some of the most ethically sourced gemstones on the market today.

-- Ranks nine on the Mohs scale of hardness.
+- Ceylon blue sapphire ranks nine on the Mohs scale of hardness.

 - Ceylon blue sapphires represent the quintessential cornflower sapphire blue, ranging in tone from light to dark.

-- Shop LC sources these gemstones from Sri Lanka, its historical home.
+- Shop LC sources Ceylon Blue Sapphire from Sri Lanka.